djyuhn/CS5551-ASE-ICP1/README.md

 # CS5551-ASE-ICP1

-This is the respository for In Class Programming Assignments for DJ Yuhn and Yuxi Mao of UMKC.
+The respository for In Class Programming Assignments for DJ Yuhn and Yuxi Mao of UMKC.

+email: djgw3@mail.umkc.edu, ymmm7@mail.umkc.edu

 ## In Class Programming Assignments